nodiz/reid-strong-baseline/README.md

 python3 tools/test.py --config_file='configs/softmax_triplet_with_center.yml' MODEL.DEVICE_ID "('your device id')" DATASETS.NAMES "('dukemtmc')" TEST.NECK_FEAT "('after')" TEST.FEAT_NORM "('yes')" MODEL.PRETRAIN_CHOICE "('self')" TEST.RE_RANKING "('yes')" TEST.WEIGHT "('your path to trained checkpoints')"
 ```

-## Added (from fork)
+## Our contribution (from fork)

 We provided a stronger data augmentation on the images:
--the people luminosity, saturation, hue are augmented
+* the people luminosity, saturation, hue are augmented
--in folder cars_ you can add images of possible occlusions related to your use case (i.e. cars), they will be discretely superposed to the loaded images when training
+* in folder cars_ you can add images of possible occlusions related to your use case (i.e. cars), they will be discretely superposed to the loaded images when training

 <div align=center>
 <img src='imgs/data-augm.png' width='800'>
 </div>

-Training on the msmt17 dataset we achieved Rank-1: 75.4 and mAP: 46.5 which places 4th on the papers with code [leaderboard for this dataset](https://paperswithcode.com/sota/person-re-identification-on-msmt17).
-We have no doubt that with some tweaking or further training, top 3 could also be achieved.
+Training on the msmt17 dataset we achieved Rank-1: 75.4 and mAP: 46.5 which places 4th on the papers with code [leaderboard for this dataset](https://paperswithcode.com/sota/person-re-identification-on-msmt17)